Videntes

 Heather Wacha Photo

-Dr. Heather Wacha is an Honorary Research Fellow at the University of Wisconsin, Madison, where she works with Martin Foys as senior co-editor of the Virtual Mappa project, a digital platform for fully annotated and edited medieval mappae mundi, hosted by Digital Mappa.
-Her research focuses on the material analysis of medieval manuscripts and mappae mundi.
-She is co-author of Intermediate Horizons: Book History and Digital Humanities and The Cartulary of Prémontré: A Dual Print and Digital Edition (July 2023).
-In collaboration with Dr. Helen Davies, she is currently working on a digital edition of the Vercelli Map, which will be published in Virtual Mappa.
+Dr. Heather Wacha holds an Honorary Research Fellowship at the University of Wisconsin, Madison.
+She is a senior co-editor of the Virtual Mappa project, a digital platform for fully annotated and edited medieval mappae mundi, hosted by Digital Mappa.
+She is also co-author of Intermediate Horizons: Book History and Digital Humanities and The Cartulary of Prémontré: A Dual Print and Digital Edition (July 2023).
+She has worked both on the Making and Knowing Project and the Library of Stains Project.
+Her articles have appeared in Imago Mundi, Digital Medievalist, La Revue d’Histoire ecclésiastique, Medieval People, and The Journal of Medieval Monastic Studies.
+Her current research interests lie in using multispectral imaging to recover data from medieval maps, most recently the Tournai Maps of Asia and the Holy Land, and the Vercelli Map.
+In collaboration with Dr. Helen Davies, she is working on a digital edition of the Vercelli Map, part of which has already been published in the Virtual Mappa project.
+With Videntes, she continues to research the relationship between the Vercelli map, its textual sources, the six scrolls associated with the map, and the Vercelli scriptorium during the mid to late thirteenth century.

 Katie Albers-Morris